lasselukkari/DuinoDCX/README.md

   - For Mac OSX and iOS support is built in through Bonjour already.
   - For Android, you are out of luck.

-## Development
+## Building and uploading
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-### Building the static payloads for the mircocontroller
 Run `npm run build` and then `npm run dist`

 The dist command will read the minified files from the `build` dir and then rewrites the gzipped hex payloads for the static files to `DuinoDCX/StaticFiles.h` file.

+Open the `DuinoDCX/DuinoDCX.ino` Arduino sketch file using Arduino IDE and upload the project to the microcontroller.

+Precompiled binaires can be uploded using the ESP32 OTAWebUpdater example or using the built in functionality after the initial installation.

-### Security Credentials
+## Security Credentials
 All credentials are currently hardcoded.
 To change them modify the constants in the beginning of the [main sketch file] (https://github.com/lasselukkari/DuinoDCX/blob/master/DuinoDCX/DuinoDCX.ino).

 ## Acknowledgements